bbauska/UC-Davis-JS-Basics/readme.md

 <!--~~~~~~~~~~~~~~~~~~~ 172/173. more test, booleans with &amp;&amp; (100) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image172.png?raw=true"
-  width="45%"
+  style="width:45%"
+  title="More test, booleans with &amp;&amp;"
   alt="More test, booleans with &amp;&amp;." />
 <img src="./images/image173.png?raw=true"
-  width="45%"
+  style="width:45%"
+  title="More test, booleans with &amp;&amp;"
   alt="More test, booleans with &amp;&amp;." />
 </p>

 <p>Next, I&apos;m going to come in here, I&apos;m going to turn this one off.
+Again,
-Again, Option or Alt+Shift+A comments it out.
+Option or Alt+Shift+A comments it out.
 And then I&apos;m going to do var goodMood, and set that to true, var gotSleep, and set that to true.
 And then I&apos;m going to say if, whoops, if(goodMood && gotSleep), if both of those are true, then I can console.log, Today is a good day, else, console.log(&quot;I am grumpy!&quot;).</p>

-<p>Now, we can test this, and we can see that
+<p>Now, we can test this, and we can see that because both of these are set to true, the
-because both of these are set to true, the if statement is going to run.
+if statement is going to run.
 Today is a good day.
 However, if I were to go in and change it so that one of these was false, it doesn&apos;t matter which one, then this whole statement will come back false.
 And I&apos;m grumpy, so that&apos;s kind of an important tool in our tool kit, is we can check to see if two things are true.
 If two things are true, then we can do something.
 If either one of them is false, then something else is going to have to happen.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 174. booleans with double pipe (or) (101) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image174.png?raw=true"
-  width="50%"
+  style="width:50%"
   alt="." />
 </p>